 In the past, the role of digital marketing was handled by one or two marketing managers, and looking at / after digital platforms was only a small part of their role.
 Now however, most sectors are hiring social media specialists and digital marketing officers into their marketing or marketing communications teams to focus solely on digital initiatives such as being able to navigate the data deluge and developing a presence on social media sites such as Twitter and Weibo in order to have conversations with consumers and employees to build their company’s reputation.

 In terms of remuneration, digital communicators are seeing an increase in average salaries compared to previous years.
 Unsurprisingly too, digital practitioners generally report feeling satisfied with their pay.
 The introduction of these new roles into marketing does however, bring certain challenges; senior management have yet to gauge the importance through ROI; therefore, the future credibility of digital communications in organizations will need to be directed towards aligning its’ activity and the firms’ overall strategy, as well as calculating ROI through data driven initiatives as part of the remit.

 As the need for digital increases for organizations all over the world, the foreseeable future of digital practitioners, as an important part of the communications function, continues to rise rapidly.
 Firms are continuing to dedicate resources to enhance their capabilities and be part of what is now, the digital era.

-If you would like to talk to an experienced consultant about developing your career in digital marketing, or would like help to find the best talent, please call Peter Bush today.
+If you would like to talk to an experienced consultant about developing your career in digital marketing, or would like help to find the best talent, please call Elinor Lara today.